 Pursuant to California law, some California residents have specific rights regarding their personal information as described below.
 These rights are subject to certain exceptions.

 When legally required, we will respond to most requests within 45 days, unless it is reasonably necessary for us to extend our response time.

-- Complete a transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you;
+- Complete a transaction for which we collected the personal information, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you;

 - Debug products to identify and repair errors that impair existing intended functionality;

 - Exercise free speech, ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law;

 - Comply with the California Electronic Communications Privacy Act (Cal.
 Penal Code § 1546 seq.);